• SongkeeperSongkeeper

 2. recording versions

-Recording Versions
+Recording Versions in Songkeeper

 A recording version represents a specific performance and production of a song.
 While the song holds data (lyrics, writers, publishing), the recording version holds everything about how that song was recorded and produced.